Single Arm Lateral Raise: Muscle Worked, Benefits, Tips

 Tips

-• Do not shrug your shoulder when raising the dumbbell.
+• Do not shrug your shoulders when raising the dumbbell.

 • Avoid using momentum.